OctopusDeploy/blog/blog/2024-08/kubernetes-worker/index.md

 This reduces the running and maintenance costs associated a fleet of physical (or virtual) worker machines.

 ## Is this for you?
-OctopusDeploy provides a number of ways for you to provide Worker compute resources:
+Octopus Deploy provides a number of ways for you to provide Worker compute resources:

 1. Taking it directly from your Octopus Server instance
     i.
 Great place to start, and fine for smaller installations, but can be limiting in large systems